troyready/cloudformation-ruby-dsl/docs/Contributing.md

 To get started:

 - fork this project on github
-- create a new branch named after the change you want to make; i.e., `git checkout -b myuser-mynewfeature`
+- create a new branch named after the change you want to make; i.e., `git checkout -b mynewfeature`
 - make your changes and commit them
 - send a pull request to this project from your fork/branch